Graph cover-saturation: Upper Bounds on

 \begin{proof} Let $G_n$ be the $n$-vertex graph attained by fixing $k$ vertices in a copy of $K_{|F|}$, and adding an edge from every one of the $k$ vertices to every one of the other $n - |F|$ vertices.
 That is, $G$ is the result of attaching the complete bipartite graph $K_{n-|F|, k}$ to $k$ vertices in a clique $K_{|F|}$.
 (See the left construction in Figure~\ref{fig:NuNw}.)
 We see $G_n$ is $F$-semi-saturated (for all sufficiently large $n$) since any added edge would connect two of the $n-|F|$ vertices, and so serve as $uw$ in a new copy of $F$, with the rest of the vertices falling in the $|F|$-clique.

-So long as some vertex in $F$ has degree at most $k$, $G_n$ is also $F$-dominated, giving the bound $ds(F) \leq k$.
+So long as some vertex in $F$ has degree at most $k$, $G_n$ is also $F$-covered, giving the bound $\cs(F) \leq k$.
 The only issue is when $\delta(F) = k+1$ (then $u$ and $w$ have the same closed neighborhood).
-In this case, simply obtain an $F$-dominated graph from $G_n$ by partitioning the $n-|F|$ vertices into pairs and adding an edge to each pair, thus increasing the asymptotic edge density by $1/2$.
+In this case, simply obtain an $F$-covered graph from $G_n$ by partitioning the $n-|F|$ vertices into pairs and adding an edge to each pair, thus increasing the asymptotic edge density by $1/2$.
 (See the right construction in Figure~\ref{fig:NuNw}.)

 \end{proof}

 The weaker bound of Theorem~\ref{NuNw} can be directly generalized to $F$ with two small disjoint vertex sets that only have one edge between them and together have a bounded number of neighbors in the rest of $F$.